ngacho/CuteKittenPicturesRetrofitMVVM/README.md

-# CuteKittenPicturesRetrofitMVVM
+# Pawsome
-A simple app that fetches Kitten pictures from pixabay.com using retrofit implemented in an MVVM architectural Pattern
+A simple app that displays Kitten and Puppy pictures.

 Uses:
 1. MVVM architecture.